Ryan Matterson: Background

 Matterson was born in Greenacre, New South Wales, Australia, and was educated at St Pauls Catholic College, Greystanes, graduating in 2012.
 He is the nephew of former Sydney Roosters and Brisbane Broncos player Terry Matterson.

-Matterson played his junior rugby league for the Wentworthville Magpies and Bankstown Bulls, before being signed by the Parramatta Eels.
+Matterson played his junior rugby league for the Wentworthville Magpies and Bankstown Bulls, before being signed by the Sydney Roosters.

 Playing career

 Early career

 From 2012 to 2014, Matterson played for the Parramatta Eels' NYC team.
 In 2014, he captained the side.

 On 3 May 2014, he played for the New South Wales under-20s team against the Queensland under-20s team.
 On 26 June 2014, he re-signed with the Eels on a 3-year contract.
 On 18 October 2014, he played for the Junior Kangaroos against the Junior Kiwis.
 In 2015, he graduated to Eels' New South Wales Cup team, Wentworthville Magpies.
-In August 2015, he signed a 2-year contract with the Sydney Roosters starting in 2016.
+In August 2015, he signed a two-year contract with the Sydney Roosters starting in 2016.

 2016

-In Round 8 of the 2016 NRL season, Matterson made his NRL debut for the Roosters against the St. George Illawarra Dragons, scoring a try.
+In round 8 of the 2016 NRL season, Matterson made his NRL debut for the Roosters against the St. George Illawarra Dragons, scoring a try.
 On 8 May, he played for NSW City against NSW Country, after just two NRL appearances, playing at centre and taking an intercept to set up a try, before scoring one himself in the second half of City's 44-30 victory.

 2017

-Matterson made 23 appearances for the Roosters in 2017 as the club fell short of a grand final appearance losing to North Queensland in the preliminary final 29-16.
+Matterson made 23 appearances for the Sydney Roosters in 2017 as the club fell short of a grand final appearance losing to North Queensland in the preliminary final 29-16.

 2018

-In 2018, Matterson was part of the Roosters which won their 4th minor premiership in 6 years.
+In 2018, Matterson was part of the Roosters which won their 4th minor premiership in six years.
 On 30 September, Matterson played in Easts 21-6 victory over Melbourne in the 2018 NRL grand final.
-This would be the final appearance for Matterson as an Eastern Suburbs player as he had signed a three year deal to join the Wests Tigers starting in 2019.
+This would be the final appearance for Matterson as an Eastern Suburbs player as he had signed a three-year deal to join the Wests Tigers starting in 2019.

 2019

 Matterson made his debut for the Wests Tigers in round 1 of the 2019 NRL season against Manly-Warringah at Leichhardt Oval.

 Matterson scored his first try for the club in round 4 against Penrith which the Wests Tigers lost 9-8.

 Matterson made a total of 24 appearances for the club in the 2019 NRL season as they finished ninth and missed out on the finals.
-On September 19, Matterson was granted leave from training for the final part of the year due to personal reasons.
+On September 19, Matterson was granted leave from training for the final part of the year for personal reasons.

 Having been granted a release from the Wests Tigers on October 31, Matterson then signed a three-year deal with the Parramatta Eels, his junior club, on November 7.